Wrapped sheaves: Isotopies of sheaves

-The following theorem of Guillermou-Kashiwara-Schapira is a categorification of the more classical statements of quantization which usually have operators as the quantized objects.
+The following theorem of Guillermou, Kashiwara, and Schapira is a categorification of the more classical statements of quantization which usually have operators as the quantized objects.
 The proof given there is the non-family case.
-Since the existence is proved by using uniqueness to glue local existence and the local picture depends smoothly on the family $J^n$, the same proof holds for the family version with minor modification.
+Since the (global) existence is proved by using the uniqueness property to glue local existence and the local picture depends smoothly on the family $J^n$, the same proof holds for the family version with minor modification \cite[Remark 3.9.]{Guillermou-Kashiwara-Schapira}.